khoj-ai/llm-coup/docs/index.md

 ![AVG TIME GAME PLAY CHART](./charts/mixed_model/game_dynamics.png)

-Games are generally shorter with discussion on.
-We see that games last on average 1-2 rounds more when public discussion is turned on.
+Games last on average 1-2 rounds more when public discussion is turned on.
 This suggests that players might be playing more conservatively (attacking and challenging less) when they cannot discuss with one another.

 ### Qualitative Analysis